Nikon D5 vs D610

-The Nikon D5 and the Nikon D610 are two digital cameras that were revealed to the public, respectively, in January 2016 and October 2013.
+The Nikon D5 and the Nikon D610 are two digital cameras that were officially introduced, respectively, in January 2016 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D5 has a resolution of 20.7 megapixel, whereas the D610 provides 24.2 MP.
+The D5 has a resolution of 20.7 megapixels, whereas the D610 provides 24.2 MP.

-The physical size and weight of the Nikon D5 and the Nikon D610 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Nikon D5 and the Nikon D610 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is considerably smaller (37 percent) than the Nikon D5.
 Moreover, the D610 is substantially lighter (40 percent) than the D5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.